ender74/ender74.github.io/_posts/2016-08-31-Securing-Coreos-Vagrant-Docker.md

       Environment="DOCKER_OPTS=--tlsverify --tlscacert=/etc/docker/ca.pem --tlscert=/etc/docker/server-cert.pem --tlskey=/etc/docker/server-key.pem"
 ```

-This defines a new secured Socket 2376 for your docker service.
-The following drop-in sets the needed Docker Options for TLS authentication / verification.
+This defines a secured Docker Daemon on Port 2376.
+The drop-in sets the needed Docker Options for TLS authentication / verification.
 Voilà, that's it.
 Start your cluster with ```vagrant up```.
 When the cluster is started, run some tests:

 ```
 > set DOCKER_HOST=172.17.8.101:2376